schwarzenbart/Black-Open-Pastebin/README.md

  * EXAMPLE: http://hvieybi6rb45wfpg.onion/

 The original code by Xan Manning is very nice and fun, a bit messy to follow, but not very good for run through Tor Browsers.
 This project aim to expel the javascript (blocked by browser when using tor) and make it lighter for slow tor connection.
+I also add new feature where possible make it a bit better.
+I will also clean up the code little.